YU000jp/logseq-plugin-sticky-popup/readme.md

 </details>

+## Getting Started

-## Install from Logseq Marketplace
+### Install from Logseq Marketplace

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select marketplace
 - Type '`popup`' in the search field, select it from the search results and install

 ![image](https://user-images.githubusercontent.com/111847207/232879519-8376669d-3f20-4b28-b0cc-6993c25140b7.png)

+### Usage

+- Open the plugin settings screen and do the necessary changes.
+By default, several items are set to "off" in the initial configuration.

 ## Question